 With a Friend and a Stranger: Done in reverse, interestingly enough.
 Norman and Virgil have been good friends for thousands of years.
 Max, despite being the main character, actually starts out as the stranger.

-Except in one episode where Max was contacted by telegram, delivered by a man in a chicken suit.
-It is the one time that Max actually refers to Virgil as a fowl, and the delivery man corrects him "Actually, I'm a chicken!"
+Max referring to Virgil as a chicken ("FOWL, actually!").
+The gag is inverted in one episode where Max was contacted by telegram, delivered by a man in a chicken suit - the one time that Max actually refers to Virgil as a fowl, the delivery man corrects him with, "Actually, I'm a chicken!"

 Sealed Evil in a Duel: The fate of an immortal and invulnerable caveman and an immortal and invulnerable sabre-toothed tiger.
 The episode ends with the caveman trapping himself and the beast at the bottom of a tar pit.

 Sociopathic Hero: Norman loves to fight, and occasionally gives a Psychotic Smirk whenever he gets into a really nasty fight.
 More than that, though, he's also devotedly loyal to Max and the cause of good.